add2cal/docs/src/recipes/dynamic-text.md

 **That's it.**

-When the user clicks the link, the landingpage also fills the placeholder with the provided information.
+When the user clicks the link, the landing page also fills the placeholder with the provided information.
 Of course, it always makes sense to test this, before putting it into production!

 Enjoy! 😊